 Note: The information about fees given below is subject to change without notice due to state budget uncertainties that were present at the time this document was published.

 Resident Fees: California residents will be required to pay $46.00 per unit.
-For example, if you take 10 units, the cost will 4be $260.
+For example, if you take 10 units, the total cost will be $460.

 Non-California Resident Fees: U.S. Citizens and Permanent Resident Card holders who have lived in California for less than a year will be required to pay a non-resident tuition fee of $188.00 per unit plus an enrollment fee of $26.00 for a total of $214.00 per unit.